SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/prerequisites/README.md

 * **[Azure Virtual Machine](create-azure-vm.md)** where SysKit Point will be installed
 * **[Azure SQL database](create-azure-sql-database.md)** where SysKit Point will store its data

-Depending on the size of your Office 365 tenant, requirements for these resources will vary accordingly.
+Click on the appropriate link to learn more about requirements for each of the mentioned resources.

 {% hint style="warning" %}
 **Requirements highly depend on the Office 365 activity, the number of users, and the amount of data in your environment.** The larger the environment, the more resources will be required to run SysKit Point smoothly.